spenser-millburn/surescan-take-home/README.md

 ## Overview
 This project is a takehome assignment for SureScan.
 The purpose of the app is to apply image processing/transformations.

-## Setup Instructions
+## Architecture

 - **Core Transformation Logic**: Implemented as a C++ library.
 Debian package artifacts are published via CI for installation.
 - **APIs**: Exposed to both Python and C++ bindings.
-- **Clients**: Desktop, CLI, and web clients wrap the library and are built and run as Docker Compose services.
+- **Clients**: Desktop, CLI, and web (via rest API) clients wrap the library and are built and run as Docker Compose services.

 ## Usage